 - Uncle John

 - Insert the announcement.
 The announcement is then placed in the smaller envelope with the folded edge inserted first and the front-facing the envelope flap.

 - Fasten the flap using a seal.
 If you do not have a sticker for the seal, do not tuck the flap.

 To understand the importance of these steps, it may be helpful to picture how the receiver is going to open the envelope:

 - They will open the mailing envelope's flap and see their (informal) name as they pull out the inner envelope.

 - When they break the seal and open the next flap, they will be greeted with the face of the announcement card.

 - When they open the announcement, your card (and photo) will be facing them.

 - Behind your items, they will find the details of the graduation.

 The formality of these cards is designed to give the receiver an experience.
 It is like peeling back the layers of a perfectly designed package until the surprise is revealed.

 The send date depends on if you are planning a party or just want to announce the graduation.
-If you include an invitation to a party, the announcement and invitation should be sent about four weeks prior to the event.
+If you include an invitation to a party, the announcement and invitation should be sent about four weeks before the event.
 If it is just being used to announce the accomplishment of graduation, it is still proper to send it up to 14 days after the ceremony.